pmozdzynski/cert-chain-validator/Readme.md

 ## Usage

-1. Clone the repository or copy the `main.go` file to your local machine.
+1. Clone the repository or copy the `validate.go` file to your local machine.
 2. Run the program using the `go run` command with the following syntax:
    ```sh
    go run validate.go cert.pem chain.pem